markusmoenig/metalRay/Readme.md

 Being able to deploy your games easily to macOS, iOS and tvOS is a major advantage compared to the mostly limited cross-platform alternatives.

+#### Downsides

+* The API is implemented in Swift, however with a C style calling convention to make it work in both Swift and C. So no swiftiniess and functions return -1 if something goes wrong (and not null).
+Texts are passed as C Strings (use *ToCStr()* to convert Strings to C strings).
+* While it is super convenient to code your game directly in Xcode, the downside is that updating you have to merge updates of this repo into your fork.
+Basically merge everything outside the *Game* folder (Swift, C, Metal, .h) files and keep your files which should all be located in the *Game* folder.

 ## How to use

 Fork this repository and open the Xcode project.
 All game related functions are inside the **Game** folder